swathi-valluri/DataAnalyst_Portfolio/weather-data-tracker/README.md

 This project allows you to fetch, export, and visualize weather data (current, forecast, and pollution) for multiple cities using the **OpenWeatherMap API**.

 Built for data analysis, this tool helps you:

-- Fetch clean weather data
+✅ Fetch clean weather data
-- Export it to Excel
+✅ Export it to Excel
-- Auto-generate per-city weather charts
+✅ Auto-generate per-city weather charts

----
+✅ See it all live on the web (auto-updated!)

+Automated with GitHub Actions & Published via GitHub Pages

+ Live Dashboard
+🌐 Click here to see the dashboard
+🕓 Updates every 6 hours with the latest data

 ## 📦 Features